linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 The third way to assess a company's capital structure is to compare it to the value of the enterprise under distressed circumstances.
 Like the sustainable debt analysis,  this approach treats the company as a going concern.
 It is an approach that is particularly useful in circumstances where the book assets of a company do not adequately reflect their real economic worth.

 The determination of enterprise value is,  at best,  a matter of judgment in large part reflecting the prospective nature of the analysis.
 Merger and acquisition activity relating to other,  comparable com panies,  or indeed the borrower itself,  reveals the range of multiples that these companies currently trade at.
 However,  they may well not be indicative of the multiples that the borrower may trade at in distressed circumstances.
 Rather,  the analyst must make two determinations.
-First,  what are the key drivers of current multiples and how could these drivers change over time (e.g.,  are current multiples artificially high due to cyclical trends in the industry rather than secular ones)？Second,  what is the company's core level of cash flow expected to be in distressed circumstances?
+First,  what are the key drivers of current multiples and how could these drivers change over time (e.g.,  are current multiples artificially high due to [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] trends in the industry rather than secular ones)？Second,  what is the company's core level of cash flow expected to be in distressed circumstances?

 # Term Tranches: Differential Risk?